 Lippel's recordings have garnered him critical acclaim from Gramophone, New York Times, American Record Guide, Classical Review of North America, New Music Box, Sequenza21, and several other publications.
 Lippel's recording of Bach transcriptions was listed among "Best New Releases in North America" in Gramophone's May 2006 issue, and his collaborative recording of Schubert lieder transcriptions with soprano Tony Arnold was hailed as "a strong performance that will reward the listener" (Classical Voice of North America).
-In addition to New Focus, he appears on recordings on several labels including Kairos, Tzadik, Wergo, Bridge, Innova, Albany, Centaur, Starkland, Temporary Residence, and Fat Cat.
+In addition to New Focus, he appears on recordings on several labels including Kairos, Tzadik, Wergo, Bridge, Innova, Albany, Centaur, Starkland, Temporary Residence, New World, and Fat Cat.
 He has performed live in studio on several radio stations, including WNYC/WQXR New York, WBEZ Chicago, KCRW Santa Monica, WCPN Cleveland, WKCR's Bach Fest (Columbia University, NYC), and WFMU Jersey City.

 Lippel is an active performer in diverse stylistic contexts, having performed solo sets of his own music for amplified classical guitar and effects at Tokyo's O-Nest, Paris' Café de la Danse, Krakow's Unsound Festival, and the Knitting Factory in New York.
 As a member of the eclectic indie group Mice Parade, Lippel appeared on the Fuji Rock Festival (Japan), Sydney Festival (Australia), Bestival (U.K.), as well as on numerous tours throughout North America, Europe, and Asia and he has recorded five albums with the group on the Fat Cat label.
 Lippel has performed with members of Stereolab, Mum, hiM, and The National.
 His performances in improvised contexts include appearances on John Zorn's Bagatelles premieres series at The Stone, performances within ICE with composer/performers Peter Evans and Cory Smythe, and longterm collaborations with instrumentalist/composers Aidan Plank, Dan Bruce, and Martin Moretto.